 Admission to the graduate program in Advertising is very selective.
 Applicants will be expected to have an excellent undergraduate record in advertising or a related field.
 Previous work experience is desirable.
 Applicants from other disciplines will be considered provided they can show a keen interest in pursuing a career in advertising.
 Prerequisite courses may be required on a case by case basis.
 Application to the Temerlin Advertising Institute is required for consideration.

 International applicants will be required to demonstrate English language proficiency through scores on the TOEFL or other equivalent tests.
 More details are listed below for International applicants

 Outstanding students pursuing the Fast-Track (Full-Time) program of study in the Fall term of entry are considered both for scholarships and an internship within the Temerlin Advertising Institute.
-These awards are based on academic merit and require submission of the GRE.
+These awards are based on academic merit and require submission of the GRE or GMAT.

 Checklist Summary of Required Application Materials* (additional information below):

 *Current SMU Undergraduate Students applying to the Accelerated M.A. in Advertising have abbreviated application materials outlined here.

-Applications may be submitted for consideration into the Fast-Track (Full-Time), Part-Time, or the Masters Certificate programs for entry beginning in the Fall, Summer or Spring terms.
+Applications may be submitted for consideration into the Fast-Track (Full-Time), Part-Time, or the Masters Certificate programs for entry beginning in the Fall or Spring terms.
 Consideration for awards will be available to candidates that complete submission with all materials prior to the priority or standard listed deadlines.
 To assure full admissions consideration, applications should be completed online and ALL supporting materials pertaining to the application for admission should be delivered to the Meadows Graduate Office BEFORE the following deadlines: